Lusedra Side Effects

 Note: This document contains side effect information about fospropofol.
 Some of the dosage forms listed on this page may not apply to the brand name Lusedra.

 Applies to fospropofol: intravenous solution

-In addition to its needed effects, some unwanted effects may be caused by fospropofol (the active ingredient contained in Lusedra).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, fospropofol (the active ingredient contained in Lusedra) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Burning, crawling, itching, numbness, prickling, "pins and needles", or tingling feelings

 - dizziness, faintness, or lightheadedness when getting up from a lying or sitting position suddenly

 - unusual tiredness or weakness

 - Difficult or troubled breathing